NT Government / NGO Partnership Group

 Relevant stakeholders may be enlisted to assist a working group.

 Individual representatives of NT Government agencies and NGOs on the NNPG must be at director level or above.

 A representative for a member attending a meeting will have the same authority to contribute to discussions and make decisions.

-Meetings are co-chaired between the Department of the Chief Minister and an NGO sector member.
+Meetings are co-chaired between the Department of the Chief Minister and Cabinet, and an NGO sector member.

 NNPG meetings are held around every six weeks, with more frequent meetings arranged if needed.

 The NNPG reports through the appropriate governance structure within the NT Government and informs the Chief Minister's meetings with the sector.